-I am currently a senior at the University of Wisconsin-Madison, pursuing an undergraduate degree in Marketing with a certificate in Graphic Design.
-I was admitted to the Wisconsin School of Business out of high school as part of the Direct Admit BBA Program* and will graduate a year early in May 2018.
-I enjoy taking advantage of the many personal and professional opportunities offered to me here; there’s nothing like being a Badger!
+I am currently a senior in the Wisconsin School of Business majoring in marketing and earning a certificate in graphic design.
+Admitted to the WSoB out of high school as part of the Direct Admit BBA program, I will graduate a year early in May 2018.
+I enjoy taking advantage of the many personal and professional opportunities offered here; there’s nothing like being a Badger!

-In my time at DC Everest I began to develop myself both personally and professionally by engaging in a multitude of activities.
-I became well rounded by participating in a range of academic and athletic based organizations, and most importantly formed strong relationships with both my teachers and peers.
-I maintain the firm belief that honest relationships and open communication are key components to success.
+In my time at DC Everest I began to craft a well-rounded persona by participating in a range of academic and athletic organizations, and most importantly by forming strong relationships with my teachers and peers.

 Big Fat Designs is a small graphic/web design company in Wausau, WI.
 In the summer of 2017 I accepted a position as an intern with BFD and was one of three employees working to provide quality graphic, web, video, and content creation services to a variety of both local and faraway clients.

 Followed industry standards to create stunning visual identities and brand components

 Worked closely within a small, highly collaborative team of three to serve over 20 clients

 I became an addition to the Academic Technology and Web department of the Wisconsin School of Business in the fall semester of my second year of college.
 Hired as a front end developer/website content specialist hybrid, I work with both code and words in this role.
 My primary responsibilities involve email and web page creation/editing as the business school undergoes a major website redesign.

 Build responsive emails using HTML and prepare mass sends via iContact

 Update website design and content using HTML, CSS, and SiteCore content management system to align with branding guidelines

 Independently receive and resolve project tickets from staff requestors to provide fast, accurate service